Table of contents

 Cookies Policy

 Our website uses cookies.
 Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
-These cookies allow us to distinguish you from other users of the website which helps us to provide you with a positive experience when you browse our website.
-These cookies also allows us to improve our site.
+These cookies allow us to distinguish you from other users of the website, which helps us to provide you with a positive experience when you browse our website.
+These cookies also allow us to improve our site.

 Refusing the use of cookies